marcelhoffs/arch-install/README.md

 # Step 1: Preparation
 You should first partition the drives manually.
 After that you can use the scripts to do a base installation and install a desktop environment of choice.

-The script expect the following partitions for an UEFI install, for BIOS you can ignore the boot partition:
+The script expect the following partitions:
 Partition | Size | Type | Mount
 --------- | ---- | ---- | -----
 Boot | 300M | EFI (1) | /mnt/boot/EFI